jabrams-11/Synthetic-Data/README.md

 3. **Tracking and Reset**
    - All transformations are recorded in `trackers.py`.
    - Object label is updated to include "_Anomaly"
-   - Before generating the next sample, the scene is reset to prevent anomaly overla* or unintended object persistence.
+   - Before generating the next sample, the scene is reset to prevent anomaly overlay or unintended object persistence.

-### Customizing Anomalies
+#### Customizing Anomalies

 To modify anomaly behaviors:
-- Adjust rotation ranges and probabilities in ``config/pole_generation_config.yaml`.
+- Adjust rotation ranges and probabilities in `config/pole_generation_config.yaml`.
 - Modify material augmentation rules to introduce new types of damage.
 - Ensure all new anomalies are properly tracked in `trackers.py` for correct scene resets.